-- The nature and source of the data, including information obtained from an external information source. - How management evaluates whether the data is appropriate. - The accuracy and completeness of the data. - The consistency of the data used with data used in previous periods. - The complexity of the information technology systems used to obtain and process the data, including when this involves handling large volumes of data. - How the data is obtained, transmitted and processed and how its integrity is maintained.
+- The nature and source of the data, including information obtained from an external information source. - How management evaluates whether the data is appropriate. - The accuracy and completeness of the data. - The consistency of the data used with data used in previous periods. - The complexity of IT applications or other aspects of the entity's IT environment used to obtain and process the data, including when this involves handling large volumes of data. - How the data is obtained, transmitted and processed and how its integrity is maintained.